rfrht/SignalSurge/README.md

-For the bleeding edge Rev. B version, [check here](https://github.com/rfrht/SignalSurge/tree/Rev-B)
+For the bleeding edge Rev. C version, [check here](https://github.com/rfrht/SignalSurge/tree/Rev-C)
 # SignalSurge
 This is an open source (check licensing [here](https://github.com/rfrht/SignalSurge/blob/main/LICENSE)) Bandpass filter for VHF and UHF amateur radio bands, with a selectable LNA and a sequencer.
 Projected using Eagle CAD 9.